bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

 > By default play compiles all managed assets that are kept in the app/assets
 > older.
 The compilation process will clean and recompile all managed
-> assetsregardless of the change.
+> assets regardless of the change.
 This is the safest strategy since tracking
 > dependencies can be very tricky with front end technologies.

 That documentation also states:

 > Note if you are dealing with a lot of managed assets this strategy can be
 > very slow.

+(No kidding.)

-For this reason there is a way to recompile only the change file
+> For this reason there is a way to recompile only the change file
 > and its supposed dependencies.
 You can turn on this experimental feature by
 > adding the following to your settings:
 >